DecisionNeurosciencePsychopathology/redcap_in_r/kexin_data_cleaning/README.md

     * CDATE: No NA
     * If is.checkbox for CDATE is NA in a form, will get a warning message.
     * if a non-checkbox access_var matches multiple redcap variables, get a warning message.
-Access form: in .csv format
-allsub: subjects of our lab
+`allsub`: subjects of our lab
-skipotherforms
+`skipotherforms`: If `TRUE`, skip non-baseline forms
-Logs: Out-of-range values, raplce, branching
+Logs: Out-of-range values, raplce, branching.
+The logs are initialized before cleaning the forms.
-Database: pt or bsoc
+`curdb`: pt or bsoc
-* functions: report_wrong(), mdy()
-## Introduction
-SPECIAL:
-At the end, use "warnings()" to retrieve all warning messages
+Functions:
+* `report_wrong()`: Functiont to report wrong values
+* `mdy()`: Convert date type data to the correct format "yyyy-mm-dd"

 ## Steps
 ### STEP1
 #### Load Access form, split it into non-checkbox variables and checkbox variables, map non-checkbox Access variables to Redcap variables